 How common is CUP?

-There are nearly 3000 new cases of CUP diagnosed each year in Australia.
-For both men and women, CUP is more likely to occur over the age of 60.
+CUP is the 11th most common cancer in Australian women and the 12th most common cancer in Australian men.
+3 There are over 2500 new cases of CUP diagnosed each year in Australia.
+For both women and men, CUP is more likely to occur over the age of 60.
+4

 What are the different types of CUP?